-Jennifer Fergesen is senior editor for Comstock’s magazine.
+Jennifer Fergesen is digital editor for Comstock’s magazine.
 She writes about food for publications around the world and has received awards for her reporting on the restaurants of the global Filipino diaspora.
 See her work at jcfrgsn.journoportfolio.com and globalcarinderia.com.

 By this person